CodeWringer/ambersteel/documents/en/ruleset/draft-2/rules.md

 ### Skill Forking
 For every skill a character knows (= is not currently still learning), and they are currently testing a skill that is thematically related, they can **fork** that skill into their test, granting them **+1D6** for their test.

+> Imagine a large forked rivermouth.
+One of the forks feeding into it is also a large river, which represents the skill primarily being tested.
+The other, smaller forks of the river represent the supporting skills.
+They all combine together at the rivermouth.
+A primary and supporting skills flow together into the test!

-For example, if a character is testing their [thievery](#thievery-dex--perc--spd) sill at level three and they also know [stealth](#stealth-dex--spd--int), they can **fork** their stealth skill into their thievery test.
-Any number of skills can be forked into a test, but each fork only grants **+1D6**.
+> For example, if a character is testing their [thievery](#thievery-dex--perc--spd) sill at level three and they also know [stealth](#stealth-dex--spd--int), they can **fork** their stealth skill into their thievery test.
+Any number of skills can be **forked** into a test, but each **fork** only grants **+1D6**.
 For the thievery test above, it doesn't matter if the character is at stealth level one or five or nine-thousand.
 They only get a **+1D6** to their thievery test.
+So in this case, if the **GM** agrees, the player gets to roll **4D6** for their test.

-Which skills can be forked into a particular test is up to the GM.
-If a player is performing a test, they can argue for the use of the skills they want to fork into their particular test, but ultimately, if the GM says no, that decision stands.
+Which skills can be **forked** into a particular test is up to the **GM**.
+If a player is performing a test, they can lobby for the use of the skills they want to **fork** into their particular test, but ultimately, if the **GM** says no, that decision is final.

-Back to the thievery example.
-Let's assume a player character is trying to quickly unlock a door, because they're being chased by guards and desperately need to get away.
-They could argue to use their stealth skill, but ultimately, what use is stealth when you've already been detected?
-Unless you can make yourself *unseen* somehow, the GM should rule that stealth does not apply in that situation.
+> Back to the thievery example.
+Let's assume a **PC** is trying to quickly unlock a door, because they're being chased by guards and desperately need to get away.
+They could argue to use their [stealth](#stealth-dex--spd--int) skill, but ultimately, what use is stealth when you've already been detected?
+Unless you can make yourself *unseen* somehow, the **GM** should rule that stealth cannot apply in that situation.

 ### Intent & Action
 The players drive the story and the action.
 When deciding on what to do, make sure you state the **intent** of your action, like "I will make that person work for us!".

-Then, the GM will need to know how you aim to follow up on your intent.
+Then, the **GM** will need to know how you aim to follow up on your intent.
 Describe the **action** you will take.
 The clearer, the better.
-"I will tell them of our exploits and how well we get paid!", is a good response and allows the GM to conclude you're trying to [persuade](#persuasion-emp) the other character.
+"I will tell them of our exploits and how well we get paid!", is a good response and allows the **GM** to conclude you're trying to [persuade](#persuasion-emp) the other character.
 Even better would be something like "I will *persuade* them by telling them of our exploits and how well we get paid!"
 That leaves no room for doubt *how* you wish to achieve your goal.

-Of course, how appropriate a certain skill is for the resolution of a given situation, is ultimately up to the GM and the specifics of the situation itself.
+Of course, how appropriate a certain skill is for the resolution of a given situation, is ultimately up to the **GM** and the specifics of the situation itself.

 ### Skill List
 The following list does not and cannot aim to be a complete listing of all possible skills in game.
-Adding new skills as necessary will have to be done by the GM.
+Adding new skills as necessary will have to be done by the **GM**.

 ### Physical skills
 These skills have a dominant physical aspect and are directly tied to a character's *physical attributes*.